I’ve decided to revise and republish my post from last year regarding Women’s Month. My sentiments remain the same.

 Let’s talk about Women’s Month.
 First, I don’t need daily reminders from advertisers or the news media lauding the accomplishments of women…for a month.
 Women know from whence we’ve come.
 And we’ve come a long way!

-Sexual Assault Stats and News
+Sexual Assault Stats

 Appallingly, 3 out of 4 rapes are unreported.

 Yes, keep your hoopla about women’s month, please.
 It would be much more gratifying to know that women’s voices are heard when they find the courage to speak out after being assaulted by a man.

 For instance, nearly every year there is a prominent case in the news of a sexual assault by a well-known figure.
 There was one last year, and the year before that…and the year before that.
 We hear about political figures and sadly, religious figures, prominent men of power who have assaulted women, but who walked free to abuse, again.